 Thunderbird Lodge

 Back in the 1920 and 1930s summer estates strung up along the shores of Lake Tahoe.
 George Whittell, Jr. built his summer getaway on the north shore.
 It is open for tours and considered one of the top historic homes.
-During the tour, walk through the main house, along with a card house (for playing cards), boat house and more.
+During the tour, walk through the main house, along with a card house (for playing cards), a boat house and more.
 Learn about early Tahoe history and the wooden boats of Lake Tahoe, like the wood speedboat the Thunderbird.

-Tours are Tuesdays and Fridays at 9:30 a.m., 11 a.m., 12:30 p.m. and 2 p.m. from Memorial Day until mid-October.
-Admission is $75 per person and must be 6 or older.
+From Memorial Day until mid-October, tours are on Tuesdays and Fridays at 9:30 a.m., 11 a.m., 12:30 p.m. and 2 p.m.
+Admission is $75 per person, and you must be 6 or older.
 Shuttles (required) depart from 969 Tahoe Blvd., Incline Village.

 Incline Village Skate Park